Vang Church - Upcoming Events:

 Our Vang War Veterans:

 • Evan Theodore (Buster) Jevne, brother of Helen Dragon.
-First tank to cross the Gothic Line (tank blown up & Buster lay on the ground for 4 days) He was among first 4 to enter Hitler’s house.
+First tank to cross the Gothic Line (tank blown up & Buster lay on the ground for 4 days) He was later among first 4 Allied soldiers to enter Hitler’s house.

 • Henry Sehlin and 5 sons fought in 2nd W.W.
 Dad had enlisted at 16 for the 1st W.W.